GChristensen/feedxcavator2/README.md

-with `defextractor` are called during the direct feed URL request (processing time of foreground GAE instance requests is limited to one minute), functions defined with `defbackground` are called in background tasks defined by `deftask` macro (the tasks are executed by GAE backend instances with the time limit of 10 minutes).
+with `defextractor` are called during the direct feed URL request (processing time of foreground GAE instance requests is limited to one minute), functions defined with `defbackground` are called in background tasks defined by `deftask` macro (the tasks are executed by GAE backend instances with no time limit).
 For the feeds with `defbackground` extractors feed link request will return RSS stored earlier by the task (you don't need anyhow bother on this or specify this in feed settings, all is resolved by DSL), so RSS will change only after the next task execution.